Kingmaker (Xzibit album): Background and promotion

 Xzibit had not released an album since Napalm in 2012, until on October 11, 2024, he released the debut single "Play This at My Funeral" and announced his upcoming album.
 He called "Play This at My Funeral" his "state of the union", and said that the album isn't about his hierarchy, but rather ups and down throughout his career that "made him successful."
 He announced that Kingmaker would release in early 2025.
-The month before the single released, he signed with Greenback Records, a new record label launched by Irish professional mixed martial artist and former UFC fighter Conor McGregor.
+The month before the single released, he signed with Greenback Records, a new record label launched by controversial Irish professional mixed martial artist and former UFC fighter Conor McGregor.

 On October 25, 2024, Xzibit released the second single "Been a Long Time Pt.
 2," a sequel to "Been a Long Time" from his third studio album Restless.
 He would drop a third single, "Everywhere I Go," produced by Dem Jointz, on November 27, 2024.
 He further continued in 2025 with the fourth single "Shut Yo Mouth" and fifth single "For the Love," the latter being Xzibit's first collaboration with Ice Cube.